tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 I need to decide on level of abstraction to work with.
 There are these levels of abstraction

 - You do not finetune the model at all.
-    People won prizes in AIMO 1 and AIMO 2 without finetuning the model
-- You finetune the model, but the whole finetuning process as a black box.
-    This is as-if you are using OpenAI finetuning API.
-- You use open source finetuning packages and you intend
-- You write your
-    You still treat
-- You modify underlying packages PyTorch and vLLM code as well.
-    This involves getting into PyTorch internals or vLLM implementation.
-    For example, you want some features that they have not implemented.

-This depends on my objective.
-I want to learn and prove my capability.

-I decide to work with PyTorch and vLLM.
-I want to build the finetuning from scratch, from where the loss is computed.

-I run the risk from implementing wrongly.
-It is very possible that I am missing a layer normalization somewhere and my model is just entirely wrong.
-I have some checks - for example comparing my logprobs with vLLM's logprobs to check that they are within range.

-This year is a special year.
-This year we have Claude Code and GPT-5.
-This is the time where you can learn asking anything about the codebase with AI, while the AI that not yet powerful enough to do everything for you.
-This window will not last long.

-I also made training and inference an API.
-To make an inference, I will make a REST API call to a vLLM server.
-To train the model, I will make a REST API call with the prompt, the completions and the target logprob I want for the training.

-I try to do on policy training.
-I don't think we need to be that on-policy.
-Gradient updates has to be on policy.
-The generated data does not need to be on-policy.
-Why do I still want on-policy.

-I saved the weights to disk.
-I simply restart the vLLM server.
-Saving the weights took 30 seconds.
-The vLLM server takes 40 seconds to start.
-There is this sleep and wake, but I could not get it to work.

-Training machines and inference machines could be two very different machines.

-When Thinking Machines announced their product Tinker, I can see the point.
+    People won cash prizes in AIMO 1 and AIMO 2 without finetuning the model.
+- You finetune the model, but treat the whole finetuning process as a black box.
+    This is similar to the experience of using OpenAI finetuning API.
+    You treat the entire finetuning dataset as a prompt.
+- You use open source finetuning packages without modification.
+    You would still probably tune some hyperparameters (the group size G) You inform your hyperparameters based on the metrics (loss, reward, KL divergence, grad norm).
+- You write your finetuning pipeline from standard libraries.
+    You define some libraries as standard (PyTorch, vLLM) which you do not intend to modify.
+    You avoid any other packages except these standard libraries, you implement them from scratch.
+- You modify underlying standard libaries (PyTorch, vLLM) code as well.
+    You might want to modify PyTorch internals to achieve higher performance.
+    You might want to edit vLLM code to implement something new.

+How you choose you level of abstraction depends on your objective.
+How much effort are you willing to spend?
+How confident are you of your capabilities?
+What do you want to learn?

+**I decided to go with implementing the finetuning pipeline from scratch with standard libraries.**

+I want to learn how is it like to build a finetuning pipeline from scratch.
+I also want the flexibility to try out different loss functions and training patterns.
+I want to prove my capability.

+Another factor that affected my decision is that now we have Claude Code and GPT-5.
+You can get questions about the code somewhat answered in the terminal where you execute your code.
+I cannot imagine learning PyTorch in the previous year.

+There are some risks with implementing the finetuning pipeline from scratch.
+There is not really a good reference implementation I could follow.
+It is very possible that I am missing a layer normalization somewhere in my model definition.
+I can mitigate this risk with some checks - for example comparing my logprobs with vLLM's logprobs to check that they are within range.

+**This is my training setup that builds from PyTorch and vLLM**

+- I deploy four types of containers on Modal
+    - Reference model vLLM inference "reference server" - For calculating reference model logprobs.
+        There is one continer.
+    - Tuned model vLLM inference "inference server" - For calculating next token logprobs and rollouts.
+        There are two containers - one that is deploying and one that is serving.
+    - Training server - Receives training entries and enqueues the training process.
+        Each training datapoint consists of the prompt, the completions and the target logprob.
+    - Code execution - Receives code and executes the code.
+        I got code execution to be remote so that my computer is not burdened with code execution compute.
+- My local MacBook will be calling the vLLM inferences, training and execution APIs

+**This is what happens when I start the training process**

+- A script is started on my local MacBook.
+- The script will enqueue ARC-AGI problems I am training on.
+    The ARC-AGI problems is dequeued in parallel for processing, and re-enqueued after processing
+- When a problem is processed
+    - I retrieve the current redaction length.
+    - I call the reference server for the logprobs.
+        (I only need to call this once per problem because I can cache the logprobs, the reference model is not being updated anyway)
+    - I call the inference server for the logprobs.
+    - I choose what tokens will be given a rollout.
+    - I call the inference server again for the rollouts.
+    - When I get all the rollouts, I call the execution server to execute the code.
+    - I calculate the rollout reward for each rollout.
+    - I calculate the action reward for each token.
+    - I calculate the advantage for each token.
+    - I calculate the target logprob.
+        If the advantage is positive, I want to increase the logprob to the target logprob.
+        If the advantage is negative, I want to decrease the logprob to the target logprob.
+    - With the (prompt, completion tokens, advtanges, target logprobs), I send this training entry to the training server.
+    - Depending on the state reward (probability weighted average of action rewards), I update the redaction length for the problem.

+**This is what happens in the training server**

+- When a training entry is enqueued
+    - I dequeue from the queue 4 training entries
+    - For each training entry
+        I calculate the loss with the forward pass
+        I calculate the gradient with backpropagation
+    - With the accumulated gradients, the optimizer takes a steps and update the weights
+- At approximately every three minutes
+    - I pause the training process and save the model weights to disk.
+        Saving the model weights took 30 seconds.
+    - I kill one of the "inference server".
+        So that it reloads the model weights from disk.
+        Loading the model weights takes 40 seconds.

+**You see that I make training and inference an API.**

+There are some benefits in this arrangement.
+- I can develop my code on my notebook.
+    Whenever I edit my code, I do not need to spin up a GPU server.
+    I also do not need to SSH into a GPU server to edit my code.
+- I can easily scale up and scale down my GPU usage.
+    The GPU are only active when I am running the compute that requires GPUs.
+- I can provide clarity what is being passed in training.
+    The training entry includes only information necessary for training.
+    This way I can debug individual components.

+**You may notice that my training is not exactly on-policy.**

+For example, for a certain prompt (prompt + golden solution at a certain redaction length), for a model version 100, for a set of next tokens the true rollout reward is [0.5, 0.6, 0.7], and its advantages [-1, 0, +1].
+We will train the model to generate more of the third token with the higher rollout reward.
+However, for model version 101, the true rollout reward is [0.8, 0.7, 0.6] and its advantages [+1, 0, -1].
+If we use the rollout rewards of model version 100 to train model version of 101, it means that we are not training model version 101 in the correct direction.
+On-policy training would mean that I can training model version 101 with the rollouts of model version 100.

+However, I do not think that this is a huge concern.
+Good tokens to train on are likely to be good for most model version.
+We saw the data.

+I still think we should get rollout from updated models, for the following reasons
+- Your rollout rewards are more accurate.
+    While it is unlikely that positive advantage actions can become a negative advantage action within a few model versions, it is possible that this is true after many model versions.
+    You do want to ensure that you are still training your model to generate the positive advantage actions.
+- You want to caculate rollout rewards with the latest model which is the most competent.
+    Even if you do not face the scenario of positive advantage actions becoming negative advantage, you still want to be able to find postive advantage tokens.
+    For example, we start with a model that could not implement the code for a particular problem even given the correct observation and procedure.
+    You cannot find positive advantage tokens for the observation and procedure, because none of the rollout would have positive reward.
+    Only after you train the model and updated the vLLM server, then you can find positive advantage tokens in the observation and procedure.

+[^tinker]: When Thinking Machines announced their product Tinker, I can see the point.
     There is a lot of creative things you can do in post-training.
     However, the infrastructure you need to maintain is a pain.